Tarif24/Job_Listing_Website_API/README.md

   <h3 align="center">Job Listing API</h3>

   <p align="center">
-    A job listing API that allows you to Create Read Update and Delete job listings
+    A job listing API that allows you to Create, Read, Update, and Delete job listings
     <br />
     <br />
     ALL LIVE LINKS ARE TO THE JOB LISTING WEBSITE WHERE THE API IS USED